Daring to Own Your Story™ Retreats

 **Contact Becky Andrews, firstname.lastname@example.org for details about our 2018 retreat or to discuss hosting a retreat in your area

 2018 Retreat will be September 20-23, 2018 at the National Ability Center in Park City, Utah.
 The cost for the retreat is $595 (sharing a room) and $695 (single) and includes activities listed above, lodging, and food and transportation to and from the SLC Airport!

 Open up to the stories we tell ourselves and gain an empowered outlook with the connections and activities at the National Ability Center.
-Connect with other men and women living with blindness without judgment.
+Connect with other women living with blindness.
 Discover valuable tools to deal with loss and uncertainty, and develop shame resistance.
 Choose authenticity and write the ending to your story.

 Dynamic program includes three nights lodging, all meals, & amazing activities including ropes course, hiking, cycling, yoga, time for reflection, and processing with experienced therapists.
 This life-changing retreat will be held in Park City, Utah.
 September 20-23, 2018.

 What participants of the 2016/2017 retreats are saying: